-Russell Chung/PBR HAWAII & Associates Catie Cullison/PBR HAWAII & Associates Tom Schnell/PBR HAWAII & Associates SPEAKERS: Vice-President and the Environmental Impact Statement process.
-Public attendees numbered seven The second of two, Series 3 Open House sessions focused on alternative park concepts (including KITV affiliated reporter and cameraperson) and zero comment cards were collected.
-Oral comments focused on a pedestrian median and bridge, use of technology for park users to learn more about park and history of the area, receptivity to inform KAKA'AKO MAKAI PARKS OPEN HOUSE SERIES 3 food truck location.
-Tom made opening remarks, introduced PBR HAWAII presenters and an HCDA video that provided potential park utilization concepts and opportunities for collaboration relative to the Master Plan effort.
+The second of two, Series 3 Open House sessions focused on alternative park concepts and the Environmental Impact Statement process.
+Public attendees numbered seven (including KITV affiliated reporter and cameraperson) and zero comment cards were collected.
+Oral comments focused on a pedestrian median and bridge, use of technology for park users to learn more about park and history of the area, receptivity to inform food truck location.